-Pour respondre aux questions de Maurizio LANA, snower guestions i'ai entendu dire de bonnes choses concernant heard say good things concerning
+Pour respondre aux questions de Maurizio LANA,

+j'ai entendu dire de bonnes choses concernant heard say good things concerning

 Cliff-note mode could be used as a way to sneak technology into the email reader, just as Kay's workstation approach is a way of sneaking technology into the translator's workplace.
-At first, cliff-note mode would do little more than table lookup, but as time goes on, it might begin to look more and more like machine translation.
-In the future, for example, the system might be able to gloss the phrase le nom de sa societz as the name of his company, but currently the system would gloss nom as behalf and societe as society, because these translations are more common in the Canadian Hansards (parliamentary debates), which were used to train the system.
+At first, Cliff-note mode would do little more than table lookup, but as time goes on, it might begin to look more and more like machine translation.
+In the future, for example, the system might be able to gloss the phrase le nom de sa societe as the name of his company, but currently the system would gloss nom as behalf (as in au nom de), and societe as society, because these senses happen to be more common in the Canadian Hansards (parliamentary debates), which were used to train the system.
+Obviously, the results would be much improved if we started with a more representative sample of general language, but nevertheless, even these results may be useful, at least for users whose French is sufficiently weak.

 Cliff-note mode stands up fairly well to the six desiderata. (a) It sets reasonable expectations. (b) It doesn't cost much to run. (c) It ought to be attractive to users.
-After all, those who don't like it, don't have to use it. (d) It is well-positioned to integrate the strengths of the machine (vocabulary) without competing with the strengths of the user (knowledge of function words, syntax and domain constraints). (e) It is an simple that user shouldn't have any trouble appreciating both the strengths as well as the weaknesses of the word-forword approach.
+After all, those who don't like it, don't have to use it. (d) It is well-positioned to integrate the strengths of the machine (vocabulary) without competing with the strengths of the user (knowledge of function words, syntax and domain constraints). (e) It is so simple that users shouldn't have any trouble appreciating both the strengths as well as the weaknesses of the word-for-word approach.
 Finally, (f) the strategy of gradually introducing more and more technology is ideally suited for advancing the field toward desirable long-term goals.